What was your background before you joined the CC?

 What led you to join this community?

 In January, 1996 I was asked by my diocesan bishop to spend some time in Ottawa with the CC's - to see how they lived and ministered together.
 At the time, I was experiencing some disillusionment and frustration in my priestly life.
 I was searching for a spiritually healthier way to serve as a priest.
-When I came to my first CC brothers meeting and came to know the brothers over time, I liked what I saw and how it satisfied the spitual & human needs I have as a priest.
+When I came to my first CC brothers meeting and came to know the brothers over time, I liked what I saw and how it satisfied the spiritual & human needs I have as a priest.
 In 2001, I applied for (and received) a leave of absence from my home diocese to discern a call to formally join the CC's.

 What kind of ministry are you doing now?

 I currently serve as the General Superior of the Companions of the Cross.
 I have been a member of this Community's Formation Team, Chaplain at York University in Toronto, Pastor of St. John the Baptist Parish in Halifax, and Vocations & Admissions Director for the Companions.
-I also assist with the First Year Applicancy program.

 Fr.
 Allan is a well known preacher at many parish missions and retreats.